 The Bill is a significant milestone: it creates a single, comprehensive whistleblower protection regime covering the corporate, financial, insurance, superannuation, and credit sectors.
 It also establishes a new tax whistleblower protection regime to encourage and protect tax misconduct disclosures.
-The new protection regimes apply to whistleblower disclosures received from 1 July 2018.
-The disclosures can be about misconduct from before 1 July 2018.

 The Government formulated its whistleblower reforms following extensive public consultation and with advice from the Whistleblower Expert Advisory Panel.

 On 22 March 2018, the Senate Economics Legislation Committee delivered a report (Senate Report) into the Bill.
 It made three recommendations including a recommendation that the Bill be passed.